roy46/roy46.github.io/_posts/2017-11-29-fine-uploaded-and-aurelia.markdown

 }
 {% endhighlight %}

-This will tel Aurelia that we have a new module called fine-uploader and the files to bundle into our app.bundle.js are located at (file path)
+This will inform the Aurelia bundler that we have a new module called fine-uploader and the files to bundle into our app.bundle.js are located at the `<path>/<main>`

 Now we have a module we can import.
 We now have two options when integrating with Aurelia.
 1. A new custom component or 2.
 A new custom attribute.
-In my opinion the attribute is more developer friendly as we can just append the attribute to an element and extends its functionality.
+In my opinion the attribute is more developer friendly as we can just append the attribute to an element and it will extends its functionality.

 {% highlight ts linenos=table %}
 import { UploadService } from "./../../services/upload-service";